-55. Single Teaching Field.
+545. Single Teaching Field.
 A teaching field that allows a teaching candidate to teach one specific subject, such as math, biology, history, etc., to students.
-It emphasizes attention to standards, development of student content knowledge, decision making, coherent instruction, and commitment to research and learning from mistakes.
+It emphasizes attention to standards, development of student content knowledge, decision making, coherent instruction, and commitment to research and learning form from mistakes.

-56. Specialized Professional Association (SPA).
+526. Specialized Professional Association (SPA).
 A member of CAEP that is a national organization of teachers, professional education faculty, and/or other school professionals who teach a content area (e.g., mathematics or social studies), teach students at a particular developmental level (i.e., early childhood, elementary, middle level, or secondary), or provide a specific instructional support service to students (e.g., librarian, counselor, instructional leader).

-57. State.
+537. State.
 Alabama.

-58. state.
+548. state.
 Any state or commonwealth, the District of Columbia, or territory of the United States of America.

-59. Students.
+$5\frac{59}{2}$.
+Students.
 Children in childcare facilities and children and youth attending P-12 schools, as distinguished from teacher or instructional support personnel candidates.

-60. Survey of Special Education Course.
+5660.
+Survey of Special Education Course.
 This course is designed to ensure that candidates are exposed to the study of teaching exceptional children in regular education classrooms, characteristics of all exceptionalities, educational and behavioral adaptations for exceptional children, and instructional strategies to facilitate learning.
-All for initial Alabama Professional candidates an Educator Certification, and candidates in advanced programs who did not earn credit for such a course to earn a prior level certificate, must complete a Survey of Special Education course.
+All candidates for an initial Alabama Professional Educator Certification, and candidates in advanced programs who did not earn credit for such a course to earn a prior level certificate, must complete a survey of special educationSurvey of Special Education course.
 The course may not be older than 10 years unless the candidate has teaching experience within the last 5 years, or he/she used the course for prior level certification.
 If the course is older than 10 years and the candidate does not have prior-level certification, the EPP must provide experience documentation (EXP) to support the candidate's use of this course.

-61. Teaching Field.
+5761.
+Teaching Field.
 The specific discipline or concentrated area of study in a State-approved program that leads toward educator certification.
 Teaching field courses are typically unique to the discipline or area.